Universidade do Porto

 Semester 2: mid February to mid July

 A northern quaint beauty, the city of Porto is the namesake of its country.
 The heart of the city is the river Douro; both sides of its banks are home to unique neighborhoods, art galleries, and Portuguese food markets (where you can try Porto’s specialty of tripe).
 Both have also been named UNESCO World Heritage Areas.
 The city is also the namesake of Port wine, and the wineries that ferment this dark, sweet dessert wine have been the economic driving force of the city since the 19th Century.
-Portugal’s cuisine is deeply imbedded in its history, with olive oil, oranges, and salted fish each taking central roles.
+Portugal’s cuisine is deeply embedded in its history, with olive oil, oranges, and salted fish each taking central roles.

 Porto is currently a hot bed of urban renewal, as young people are moving back and restoring century-old buildings.
 The city is the home to the immaculate Museu de Arte Contemporanea, and multiple renovated theaters.